 Crowdy Bay National Park

+This campground is closed until 3 February 2020 due to fire damage.
 A good spot for group camping trips, pitch your tent or park your caravan at Crowdy Gap campground, between Taree and Port Macquarie.
 The beach is just a short walk away.

 |Number of campsites||10|

 |Camping type||Tent, Camper trailer site, Caravan site, Camping beside my vehicle|

 |Facilities||Picnic tables, barbecue facilities, carpark, showers, toilets|